 You would not buy a sports car if you planned on towing a trailer, the same way you wouldn’t rent an excavator to dig a fence post-hole.
 The key to starting any job is having the right tools and equipment.
 This is especially true for load cell and force measurement applications.
 The right load cell is critical to obtaining high-quality, accurate readings.
 But how do you choose the right one?

 Fortunately, industrial load cell designs accommodate many different tasks, sizes, orientations, durability, environmental factors, and signal outputs.
 The key is to find the right match from this wide variety, taking into account all of these criteria simultaneously.
 This article first reviews the purpose and features of each load cell design category and then makes high-level recommendations for how to choose a load cell based on those strengths.
+(See this table at the end of this article for a quick summary.)
 For specific project recommendations, Tacuna Systems offers complementary design guidance.

 Note this article focuses specifically on strain gauge load cells.

 A load cell is a sensor device that converts the energy of an applied force into a quantifiable electrical signal.
 The strength of the signal is proportional to that force — compression, tension, pressure, etc. Therefore an accurate reading requires the vector components of the force to align completely with the direction of force the load cell is designed to measure.

 In a perfect world under ideal conditions, measurement device operators would control the orientation of an applied load and the method for applying it.
 Because there is no perfect approach, different types of load cells exist to compensate for irregularities and the uncontrollable factors in load measuring.